Bicycle-sharing system: Government subsidies

 Municipalities have operated and do operate bicycle share systems as a public service, paying for the initial investment, maintenance and operations if it is not covered by other revenue sources.
 Governments can also support bicycle share programs in forms of one time grants (often to buy a set of bicycles), yearly of monthly subsidies, or by paying part of the employee wages (example in repair workshops that employee long-term unemployed persons).
 Many of the membership-based systems are operated through public-private partnerships.
 Some schemes may be financed as a part of the public transportation system (for example Smoove).
 In Melbourne the government subsidises the sale of bicycle helmets to enable spontaneous cyclists comply with the mandatory helmet laws.

-Harvesting of user-data

-GPS traceable vehicle commute patterns and usage habits present valuable data for government agencies, marketing companies or researchers.
-Strong commuter patterns can be filtered out and potential transportation services (e.g. commuter bus) can be tailored to existing demand.
-Potential audiences can be better assessed and understood.